k-barton/komodor/README.md

 **Known issues:**

-* Komodo 9.2 provides its own R syntax highlighting which is not really compatible with this add-on.
-Code completion is not working properly.
-Starting from the current version of KomodoR the language is renamed to **"R1"** to avoid this conflict (I will think of a better name).
 * Output from R is displayed in the command output pane only at the end of operation (and this is unlikely to change with the current way of communication with R)